"Come on home" and celebrate with us on July 7th, 2018.

 have now passed away.

-They are gone, but not forgotten.
+They may be gone, but never forgotten.

 If you have not already done so: PLEASE

-ADDE YOUR CURRENT CONTACT INFORMATION WITH US TODAY
+ADD YOUR CURRENT CONTACT INFORMATION WITH US TODAY

 by clicking on this link. and ask ALL your classmates buddies to do the same.